madgicaltechdom/apache-nifi/README.md

 ![image](https://github.com/madgicaltechdom/nowigence/assets/101810595/edf6478e-df80-408b-a88a-e7f3b441ce28)

+12. For setup of the Nifi settings click on the global menu then "Controller Settings".

+13. Click on the "REGISTRY CLIENTs" the provide registry details.

 # How to install and set up the Nifi registry

 By following the below steps you can able to install and set up the Nifi registry.